uberhalit/SimpleSekiroSavegameHelper/README.md

 ## Features

 * automatically determines latest savegame on startup
-* (Lock savegame) prevents game from writing to current savegame so death counter and alike won't be updated
-* (Unlock savegame) remove write lock from savegame so game can save current progress
 * (Backup savegame) backup current savegame
+* (Set name for selected backup) saet a custom name for a backup
 * (Revert to selected backup) deletes current savegame and places selected backup as new one
+* (Delete selected backup) deletes selected backup form disk
+* optionally hotkey shortcuts for all features
-* manually select another savegame to lock/backup
+* manually select another savegame path to lock/backup

 ## Prerequisites

-* .NET Framework 4.0
+* .NET Framework 4.5
-* administrative privileges (for locking/unlocking)
+* administrative privileges (to overwrite files and set hotkeys)

 ## Usage